 I spent my early career in criminal and community justice practice in both the voluntary and public sectors.
 After joining the teaching staff of the BA Community Justice course at Plymouth in 2001 I gained an interest in workplace learning and the higher education curriculum.
 This resulted in scholarly, research and academic practice projects connected with the Centre of Excellence in Promoting Learner Autonomy after I joined Sheffield Hallam.

-Since that time, University and Faculty projects on assessment, research-informed teaching and employability have supported a number of innovations in my own higher education practice and other curriculum areas.
+Since that time, University and College projects on assessment, research-informed teaching and employability have supported a number of innovations in my own higher education practice and other curriculum areas.

 The SEDA (Staff Educational and Development Association) professional award in 'Supporting Educational Change' was completed.